semuconsulting/PyGPSClient/README.md

 		- `/pp/ubx/mga` - UBX MGA AssistNow ephemera data for each constellation.
 		- `/pp/ubx/0236/ip` or `/pp/ubx/0236/Lb` - UBX RXM-SPARTNKEY messages containing the IP or L-band decryption keys to be uploaded to the GNSS receiver.
 		- `/pp/frequencies/Lb` - json message containing each region's L-band transmission frequency - currently `us` or `eu` (this is automatically enabled when `L-Band` is selected).
-      - Python version <= 3.11.
-The [`paho-mqtt-python`](https://github.com/eclipse/paho.mqtt.python) library on which this function depends is not currently fully compatible with Python 3.12.beta releases.

 2. L-BAND Correction (D9* Receiver):